rajitbanerjee/Scrabble/README.md

 Developed for [COMP20050: Software Engineering Project 2](https://sisweb.ucd.ie/usis/!W_HU_MENU.P_PUBLISH?p_tag=MODULE&MODULE=COMP20050) at [UCD](https://www.ucd.ie/cs/).

-This is the branch for Sprint 5: bot design.
+* This is the branch for Sprint 5: bot design.

-## Getting Started
-Follow these instructions to get a copy of the project running on your local machine.

-### Prerequisites
-* Java 8 is recommended for the project, since JavaFX is bundled with it.
-* Install JDK 8 from Oracle [here](https://www.oracle.com/java/technologies/javase/javase-jdk8-downloads.html),
-in case you don't have it.
-* [IntelliJ IDEA](https://www.jetbrains.com/idea/) is our preferred IDE for the project.
+* Windows: change your display scale to 125% if the game window size exceeds your screen size.

 ### Authors
 Team 15: DarkMode.